Updated: May 4, 2026

 Create a paper edit or edit decision list (EDL) that maps out the general structure

-Note any technical issues that might require special handling
+Note any technical issues that might need special handling

 2. The Editing Process